 - AKIKO IS MS KITAJIMA OMG INOUE IS HER SURNAME BEFORE SHE MARRIED OH MY LORD NO

-- PLEASE can we talk about the fucking time travel hints?
+- PLEASE can we talk about the time travel hints?
 JESUS CHRIST MAN the malls, video games, EVEN WHEN MASAMUNE GOT FRUSTRATED AT HAVING TO EXPLAIN VIDEO GAMES TO THOSE FROM OLDER TIME PERIODS.
-AND THE WHOLE FUCKING THING WITH MEETING THEM AGAIN JUST AT A DIFFERENT AGE YEAH OKAY AKIKO IS THEIR FREAKING COUNSELLOR!
+AND THE WHOLE THING WITH MEETING THEM AGAIN JUST AT A DIFFERENT AGE YEAH OKAY AKIKO IS THEIR FREAKING COUNSELLOR!

-- I know it's a magical realism book, but I need to know the logic behind Mio making her fucking brother and 6 random kids from different periods her dolls essentially LIKE.
+- I know it's a magical realism book, but I need to know the logic behind Mio making her brother and 6 random kids from different periods her dolls essentially LIKE.
 Also why different periods???
-Is it just to emphasise that children have been going through the same shit since forever?
+Is it just to emphasise that children have been going through the same stuff since forever?

 - Mio being the whole mastermind (GOD) behind this world (that SHE CREATED) and the alteration of time and the crossover of alternate timelines is giving MADDIE KIM FROM PANTHEON.
 PLEASE.